QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 ` iptables -L -v -n `

-> Note: On Qubes R4, you can also check the nft counters
+> Note: On PedOS R4, you can also check the nft counters

-`nft list table ip qubes-firewall`
+`nft list table ip PedOS-firewall`

 Send a test packet by trying to connect to the service from an external device